German submarine U-223: Fourth and fifth patrols

 Also a total loss was the British frigate HMS Cuckmere (K299).
 She had been escorting a convoy off Bougie when she was hit.
 She was towed to Algiers and returned to the US Navy in 1946.

 U-223's fifth sortie was relatively uneventful, passing south of Sardinia and headed for the Italian mainland.

 Sixth patrol and loss

 The U-boat had left Toulon on 16 March 1944.
 She was detected by the ASDIC (sonar) of HMS Ulster on the 29th north of Palermo.
 Ulster was not alone; she was accompanied by two other destroyers - HMS Laforey and HMS Tumult.
 By early morning of the 30th, the U-boat, after heavy depth charging, was forced to the surface, where she was engaged by gunfire.
 Ulster had been replaced by two escort destroyers, HMS Hambledon and HMS Blencathra.
-Before being sunk, U-223 managed to sink HMS Laforey.
+Before being sunk, U-223 managed to fire three torpedoes, one of which sank HMS Laforey with heavy losses.

-23 men died; there were 27 survivors.
+23 men from the U-boat died; there were 27 survivors.